tytydraco/yessleep/out/My_Anatomy_Professor_is_a_Necrophiliac.md

 "You damn whore.
 You ruined everything."
 Turning the scalpel on herself she ripped the stitches on her neck wide open, letting out a blood-curtaling howl through her trachea.
 I stood there in shock.
 Only the buzzing of the fluorescent lights sounded.
 I was finally snapped out of it when I heard the sound of liquid reaching the floor drain, blood had found its escape and it was my turn to do the same.

 I grabbed my things and ran from campus.
 I booked the first flight out of the country.
-Just so happens that country was Honduras, funny how things work out.
-I was glued to the news for the next few days.
-The world seemed just as shocked as me when they found the bodies.
-I have a feeling that the university had a hand in twisting the narrative because the news spun the story as if Dr. Welsh had committed suicide after failing to resurrect his wife.
-Anyhow that is no longer my concern.
+Just so happens that the first flight available was Honduras, funny how things work out.

+Expecting some news channel to pick up the tragedy, I was glued to the TV for days, but days turned into weeks, weeks to months and nothing came to light.
+You would think the world would be itching for a news story such as this, but all was quiet.
+Maybe the university orchestrated some kind of coverup.
+Who knows?
 Not my circus, not my monkey.
-I'm just happy no one seems to be blaming me for what happened.
+I'm just glad they didn't find a way to blame me for what happened.